 ETYMOLOGY: Middle English butterflye, from Old English butorfloge : butor, butere, butter; see butter + floge, fly; see fly2.
 WORD HISTORY: Is a butterfly named for the color of its excrement or because it was thought to steal butter?
 It is hard to imagine that anyone ever noticed the color of butterfly excrement or believed the insect capable of such theft.
 The first suggestion rests on the fact that an early Dutch name for the butterfly was boterschijte.
 The second is based on an old belief that the butterfly was really a larcenous witch in disguise.

 Butterfly or Flutterby?
 The debate continues.
-As it stands the insect falls into an entymologcal niche.
+As it stands the insect falls into an etymological niche.
 That being words whose origin are obscure.
 Butterfly stands as the officially recognized word.
 Flutterby seems to be Old English Slang or even English Rhyming Slang.
-If this odd fact really gets your goat I challenge you to dig up the facts and join the discussion.
+If this odd fact really gets your goat, get your own odd facts page.

 Whale oil is used on the Hubble Telescope.
 In fact…because of it does not freeze in extremely low temperatures (like the ones in Space…duh), Whale oil is used to lubricate ALL of the space vehicles.
 When the Voyager probes left the Solar System bound for interstellar space, there will be whale DNA for aliens to find when they scarf up the probes.